chonla/cacheman/README.md

 Custom headers added into returned cache.
 Default is `map[string]string{}`,

 ### CacheInfoPath
+URI to request cacheman information.
+Send `GET` request to this path to see cacheman information.
+Make it empty to disable it.
+Default is `<empty>`.

+### PurgePath
-URI to request cache information.
+URI to purge cache.
+Send `PURGE` request to this path to empty cache.
 Make it empty to disable it.
 Default is `<empty>`.

 ## License